archawitch/iwin/README.md

 # iWin (Windows)

 iWin is a tool for file sharing from iOS devices to Windows PCs.
-It is built with Go and Swift, and it follows the mDNS protocol and an HTTP-based Client-Server architecture.
+It is built with Go and Swift, and it follows the mDNS protocol and a RESTful architecture.
 There are two parts that are used in this project: the first part is here and the other part is [iWin Share](https://github.com/archawitch/iwin-share).

 ## Getting Started